minvws/nl-kat-coordination/mula/docs/architecture.md

     ├── utils/
     └── __init__.py
 ```

-The following describes the main components of the scheduler application:

-- `App` - The main application class, which is responsible for starting the
-  schedulers.
-It also contains the server, which is responsible for handling
-  the rest api requests.
-The `App` implements multiple `Scheduler` instances.
-  The `run()` method starts the schedulers, the listeners, the monitors, and
-  the server in threads.
-The `run()` method is the main thread of the
-  application.

-- `Scheduler` - And implementation of a `Scheduler` class is responsible for
-  populating the queue with tasks.
-Contains a `PriorityQueue`.
-The `run()`
-  method starts executes threads and listeners, which fill up the queue with
-  tasks.

-- `PriorityQueue` - The queue class, which is responsible for storing the
-  tasks.

-- `Ranker` - The ranker class, which is responsible for ranking the tasks,
-  and can be called from the `Scheduler` class in order to rank the tasks.

-- `Server` - The server class, which is responsible for handling the HTTP
-  requests.

 [^1]:
     As of writing a `TaskRun` is known within the scheduler as a `Task`.
 In the